 But of course, not all beaches are made the same!
-Each beach is unique in their own way.
+Each beach is unique in its own way.
 If you’re looking for a nice quiet getaway then do not forget to check out more of a private beach.
-It has it perks.
+It has its perks.

-Some of the beaches are a little bit further walking distance to say the main area of the beach, but of course you will find less crowds and more space.
+Some of the beaches are a little bit further walking distance to say the main area of the beach, but of course, you will find fewer crowds and more space.

 Other beaches are very very popular in the summer.
 Such beaches include Mission Bay where Belmont Park and Seaworld are situated.
 And something like La Jolla Cove where everyone goes to check out because of the sea lions!

 These beaches are gorgeous and definitely a must-see this summer.
 But if you’re looking for more quieter and private beaches then do not the private beaches.

 If you have time then you can definitely check out both kinds of beaches since they are perfect to ride out.